-Second-year D.P.T. students can take advantage of the opportunity to spend their second 12-week clinical experience in London.
-The application process begins in the preceding summer, and physical therapy opportunities may be sought in amputee rehabilitation, general inpatient or outpatient settings.
+Second-year D.P.T. students can take advantage of the opportunity to spend the first eight weeks of the final clinical experience in London.
+The application process begins in the preceding summer, and physical therapy opportunities may be sought in amputee rehabilitation and acute care settings.
 View Clinical Education in London video.

 Expenses above and beyond the normal semester tuition exist.
 Interested students need to contact Susan S. Tomlinson, Director of Clinical Education, well in advance to initiate the process, as these spots are not always available.
 This experience is coordinated between the Physical Therapy Department and Arcadia’s The College of Global Studies.

 Increasingly, clinical sites have additional requirements including but not limited to criminal background checks, child abuse clearances, and drug screens.
 It is likely that a student will be required to submit to these tests and may be financially responsible for these in order to fulfill the clinical education portion of the curriculum.
 An applicant with a felony or misdemeanor conviction or a student who does not pass a required screening may not be able to fulfill requirements for graduation and/or be licensed as a physical therapist.